Want personalized picks that fit your family?

 What's the story?

 MARVEL'S AGENTS OF S.H.I.E.L.D. opens with the promotion of black ops expert Agent Grant Ward (Brett Dalton) to the highest level within a secretive government agency, S.H.I.E.L.D.
 (Strategic Homeland Intervention Enforcement and Logistics Division).
 Originally headed by Agent Phil Coulson (Clark Gregg) (and later, overseen by complicated/ambitous S.H.I.E.L.D. director Jeffrey Mace, played by Jason O'Hara), whose fate hung in the balance at the conclusion of The Avengers, the agency is tasked with protecting the public from otherworldly threats of all shapes and sizes.
 Ward joins the brilliant scientific team of agents Leo Fitz (Iain De Caestecker) and Jemma Simmons (Elizabeth Henstridge), expert pilot Melinda May (Ming-Na Wen), and computer hacker extraordinaire Skye (Chloe Bennett) to form the S.H.I.E.L.D. team.
 The world may be under threat from villainous groups like Hydra, but S.H.I.E.L.D. and its new team of supernatural-power-enhanced Secret Warriors are ready to take on that threat -- by any means necessary.

 Is it any good?

 This series is a thrilling ride that won't disappoint.
 It's no easy task to follow on the heels of a blockbuster like The Avengers, much less to do so in small-screen format and without all of your headliners.
 Even with Joss Whedon again in the director's chair, this isn't going to be an Avengers 2.
 Gregg's return as Agent Coulson bridges the gap to some degree, but for the most part, Agents of S.H.I.E.L.D. is an entirely new story based on a new set of characters.
 Though this might disappoint some fans, it does help distinguish between a movie-length format and this cop drama-style series encompassing the team of agents rather than their individual standouts.

-But for those open to these changes, the series is a thrilling ride that won't disappoint.
-Rapid-fire, often comical dialogue and action sequences that stretch the confines of the small screen are indicative of Whedon's past successes.
+But if you're open to these changes, Agents of S.H.I.E.L.D.'s rapid-fire, often comical dialogue and action sequences that stretch the confines of the small screen are indicative of Whedon's past successes.
 What's more, the series format allows for even more enticing evolution of various story arcs, whose mysteries -– including the truth behind Agent Coulson's miraculous recovery –- promise to span multiple episodes.